 Tom Gurin is an American composer, multimedia artist, and carillonist based in Switzerland.
 As a 2023 laureate-resident at the Cité internationale des arts in Paris, he received a Mortimer Hays Traveling Fellowship from Brandeis University to build an installation inspired by French bells and bell towers.
 He was the 2021-2022 recipient of a joint Fulbright-Harriet Hale Woolley Award at the United States Foundation in Paris, where he completed residences in both music and sculpture.
 He is a Fellow of the Belgian-American Educational Foundation.

-A graduate of the Royal Carillon School in Belgium, Gurin served as Duke University Chapel Carillonneur until summer 2021.
+A graduate of the Royal Carillon School in Belgium, Gurin served as Duke University Chapel Carillonneur until summer 2021, when he accepted a Fulbright Award to study in Paris.

 He studied composition at Yale University, the École Normale de Musique de Paris, and privately with Allain Gaussin.
 He is currently a master’s student in electronic and multimedia composition at the Haute École de Musique de Genève.